Tushar140498/Assignment4/readme.md

 ## Objective

+I have merged all the code into Master.

 1. Cloned the Assignment3 Repo to a new Repo
 2. Created a faker branch
 3. Created all new files